Skip to main content

 Get Resource Details

-Metadata for a Workload Resource can be retrieved with the Konfig UI.
+Metadata for a Workload Resource can be retrieved with the Konfigurate UI.

-1. Navigate to the homepage of the Konfig UI.
+1. Navigate to the homepage of the Konfigurate UI.

 2. Navigate to the Platform containing the Domain you want to view the Workload Resources for by clicking the Platform in either the side navigation or in the main viewport.